MattRueter/LyST/README.md

 # Lyst
 ## About
 A simple todo app.
 Originally started as a small lab to learn/practice Redux and async thunks.
+Also my first full stack project.
 However I decided to turn it into a small productivity app for myself.

+*This is hosted on a free tier on render...so takes a little while and then some to load. 😄

 ## Features
 + users can sign-up, login & logout.